biomathematicus/DataAnalytics2024/README.md

   - Requires `pandas`, `psycopg2`, `openpyxl`.
   - You have to create an environmental variables with your PostgreSQL password, called `PostgreSQL_PWD`.
   - The script requires to create a folder called "SQL" in the work directory.
+- **Output:** The script creates a SQL script in the "SQL" folder and generates the tables in PostgreSQL under the name of "CRDB".
 - **Data Files:** This script uses the data explained on Data Overview.
-- **Output:** The script creates a SQL script in the "SQL" folder and generates the tables in PostgreSQL under the name of "CRDB".

 #### 3. `AnalyzeConvergence.py`
 - **Location:** 'script' directory.
-- **Purpose:** Automates the process of finding the best polynomial fit for an histogram representing the proportion of children aged 5 to 17 in poverty for each state.
-The script iterates through different degrees of polynomials to minimize the root mean square error (RMSE), thus identifying the degree with the minimum error.
+- **Purpose:** Finds the best polynomial fit for an histogram representing the proportion of children aged 5 to 17 in poverty for each state.
+The script iterates through different degrees of polynomials to access where the root mean square error (RMSE) converges.
+Convergency is considered when the relative change of RMSE is below a threshold (5%).
 - **Detailed Processing Workflow:**
   - **Polynomial Degree Iteration:**
     - Iterates over a range of polynomial degrees to fit the histogram data.